zak-rockerfeller/Flutter-Toolkit/FlutterMachineLearning/README.md

 A mobile application built using Flutter and Google ML Kit that provides an efficient and intuitive way to detect texts from images.

 <h2>Features</h2>
-On-device text recognition using Google ML Kit Real-time text detection
+On-device text recognition using Google ML Kit/n Real-time text detection/n
-User-friendly and simple design
+User-friendly and simple design/n
-No internet connection required